idec-teams/2025_Evolution_Suisse_2025/docs/project/recombineering.md

 ## Background

-Bacteria can form biofilms theese biofilms can potentially interfere with our directed evolution efforts.
+Bacteria can form biofilms which can potentially interfere with our directed evolution efforts.
 The csg operon was deleted to prevent biofilm formation [^yan_3].
 The deletion was done using lambda red recombineering as described here [^jensen_1].

 ## How it was done